-Errata SLG46827-A CE-GP-007

-Abstract

-This document contains the known errata for SLG46827-A and the recommended workarounds.
+ISSUE 1: Incorrect I2C Reads of the 8-bit Counter Registers Functional Blocks Affected: CNT2/DLY2 and CNT4/DLY4

+Description:

-© 2021 Dialog Semiconductor SLG46827-A Errata 1 Information Package(s) 20-pin TSSOP: 6.5 mm x 6.4 mm x 1.2 mm, 0.65 mm pitch ------------ --- 2 Errata Summary Table 1: Errata Summary Issue # Issue Title 1 Incorrect I2C Reads of the 8-bit Counter Registers 2 Non-I2C Compliant ACK Behavior for the NVM and EEPROM Page Erase Byte 3 Leakage from ACMP IN+ to Analog Input Pins 4 Incorrect 32 mV Hysteresis Operation with ACMPxH 5 Unusable Vref Output in the Range of 32 mV to 192 mV 3 Errata Details 3.1 Incorrect I2C Reads of the 8-bit Counter Registers 3.1.1 Effect CNT2/DLY2 and CNT4/DLY4 3.1.2 Conditions I2C latch signal and the clock input occur at about the same time.
-3.1.3 Technical Description Asynchronous interaction between the CNT/DLY clock input and the I2C latch signal (generated by an I2C read command of the CNT/DLY block's count value) can result in an incorrect I2C data read.
-The CNT/DLY block will count accurately, but the count value transferred into the block's I2C read register might be loaded incompletely if the I2C latch signal and the clock input occur at about the same time.
-The example data capture below shows ten periodic I2C reads of CNT2/DLY2 configured to count down at about 16 clocks per read.
+Asynchronous interaction between the CNT/DLY clock input and the I^2C latch signal (generated by an I^2C read command of the CNT/DLY block's count value) can result in an incorrect I^2C data read.
+The CNT/DLY block will count accurately, but the count value transferred into the block's I^2C read register might be loaded incompletely if the I^2C latch signal and the clock input occur at about the same time.

+The example data capture below shows ten periodic l^2C reads of CNT2/DLY2 configured to count down at about 16 clocks per read.
 The sixth read sample erroneously shows a value greater than that of the fifth.
-The seventh sample reads as if the previous I2C error never occurred - the difference from the fifth sample (176) to the seventh (143) is 33 clocks or 16 clocks + 17 clocks as expected.
+The seventh sample reads as if the previous l^2C error never occurred - the difference from the fifth sample (176) to the seventh (143) is 33 clocks or 16 clocks + 17 clocks as expected.

 Channel 1 (yellow/1st line) - PIN2 (CNT2/DLY2 Out) Channel 2 (light blue/2nd line) - PIN1 (I2C Read Triggers) Channel 3 (magenta /3rd line) - PIN8 (I2C SCL) Channel 3 (dark blue /4th line) - PIN9 (I2C SDA)

-Figure 1: Example Data

-3.1.4 Workaround
+Workaround:

-If the possibility of incorrect I2C data reads can't be accommodated for by external software checks, one can guarantee proper operation by stopping the CNT/DLY block's clock during I2C reads through one of the following methods: by disabling the oscillator block, by reconfiguring the CNT/DLY block's clock source, or by gating an external clock using a LUT (Look Up Table) in the signal matrix.
+If the possibility of incorrect I2C data reads can't be accommodated for by external software checks, one can guarantee proper operation by stopping the CNT/DLY block's clock during I2C reads through one of the following methods: by disabling the oscillator block, by reconfiguring the CNT/DLY block's clock source, or by gating an external clock using a LUT (Look-up Table) in the signal matrix.
 After disabling the CNT/DLY block's clock, the count registers can be read without error.
 Please note that this workaround will add the I2C read and processing time to the counter's overall clock period.

 The best workaround depends on the resource constraints of the application.
 If the oscillator block doesn't clock other logic elements within the design, a matrix output can be used to manually power down the oscillators for the I2C read.
 When the CNT/DLY block's clock source is routed internally from the oscillator block, I2C commands can temporarily reconfigure the CNT/DLY block's clock source registers to select "Ext.
 CLK.
 (From Matrix)."
 This action will disable the clock by connecting it to ground.
 If the CNT/DLY block is clocked from the signal matrix, a LUT can be used to gate the clock during an I2C read.

-3.2 Non-I2C Compliant ACK Behavior for the NVM and EEPROM Page Erase Byte
+ISSUE 2: Non-I2C Compliant ACK Behavior for the NVM and EEPROM Page Erase Byte Description:

-3.2.1 Effect

-NVM and EEPROM

-3.2.2 Conditions

-Erasing the NVM and the EEPROM.

-3.2.3 Technical Description To erase the NVM and the EEPROM, one must perform an I2C write to the "Page Erase Byte" located at 0xE3.
-The ACK bit which follows the "Data" portion of Figure 2 won't comply with standard I2C specifications.
+To erase the NVM and the EEPROM, one must perform an I2C write to the "Page Erase Byte" located at 0xE3.
+The ACK bit which follows the "Data" portion of Figure 1 won't comply with standard I2C specifications.
 Please see the ACK bit circled in RED below.